selwynpolit/d9book/book/blocks.md

 /Users/selwyn/Sites/ddev93/web/modules/custom/block_module/block_module.module
 ```

 Use "drush generate" to create the code for a block.
-Specify the module name e.g. block_module so Drush knows where to put the block code.
-We also must give the block an admin label, plugin ID and class.
+Specify the module name (e.g. block_module) so Drush knows where to put the block code.
+We also must give the block an admin label, plugin ID, and class.

 ```
 $ drush generate block